JefferyLiu6/RiskOS/docs/01-ingest.md

 fixture so the key sits in the last position**, mirroring reality.
 A fixture with the key first would have hidden this class of bug forever.

-**Why it's a good story.** It's a concrete case of a test passing while being structurally unrepresentative of production data.
+**Why it matters.** It's a concrete case of a test passing while being structurally unrepresentative of production data.
 The lesson isn't "write more tests", it's *"make fixtures adversarial to your assumptions."* And note the failure mode: had the key been a genuinely unique column, this would never have